 - Medical procedures upon arriving at the hospital for your client’s birth.

-- Understanding the date of fetal monitoring; stress test.
+- A basic reading of the fetal monitor strip; stress test.
 EFM, IFM, looking at the strip.

 - Vaginal exams.

 - The concepts of prodromal labor and prolonged birth.

 - Methods of birth augmentation and induction.